falkr/ttm4115/pages/prep-components.md

 - Since most systems are distributed, we need to create different parts of the software for the different locations that can be deployed and started on their own.
 - It is also likely that we want to use some existing code or even larger parts of the system that we get from elsewhere.
 This again makes it necessary to split the implementation into parts.

-But even if we would write all our code ourselves and new for each new system (good luck with that), and even if the system wouldn't be distributed, we need to decompose the system implementation into smaller parts to keep it manageable at all.
+But even if we wrote all our code ourselves and new for each new system (good luck with that), and even if the system wouldn't be distributed, we need to decompose the system implementation into smaller parts to keep it manageable at all.
 Hence, it is not a question _if_ we should partition our system into parts, but rather _how_.

-## Components and Classes are not the Same
+## Components and Classes Are Not the Same

-Maybe you think _"Isn't this what objects and classes are for?"_.
-But that doesn't quite fit.
+Maybe you think _"Isn't this what objects and classes are for?"_ But that doesn't quite fit.
 Individual objects are not deployed in a system, they are often too fine-grained.

 You may well think of components as "objects" in terms of "things".
 And internally, when using an object-oriented language, they are  built from classes and objects.
 (They may even extend a class _Component_ provided by some component framework.)
 So if you want to think in object-oriented terms, think of a component as a set of classes and objects assembled into something bigger, with some extra properties that we look at in the following.